-The AD7664 uses an external 2.5 V voltage reference.
-The voltage reference input REF of the AD7664 has a dynamic input impedance.
+The AD7650 uses an external 2.5 V voltage reference.
+The voltage reference input REF of the AD7650 has a dynamic input impedance.
 Therefore, it should be driven by a low impedance source with an efficient decoupling between REF and REFGND inputs.
-This decoupling depends on the choice of the voltage reference, but usually consists of a low ESR tantalum capacitor and a 100 nF ceramic capacitor.
-Appropriate value for the tantalum capacitor is 47 μF with the low-cost, low-power ADR291 voltage reference, or with the low-noise, low-drift AD780 voltage reference.
-For applications using multiple AD7664s, it is more effective to buffer the reference voltage with a low-noise, very stable op amp like the AD8031.
+This decoupling depends on the choice of the voltage reference, but usually consists of a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
+47 μ F is an appropriate value for tantalum capacitor when used with one of the recommended reference voltages:

+- The low-noise, low temperature drift ADR421 and AD780 voltage references.

+- The low-power ADR291 voltage reference.

+- The low-cost AD1582 voltage reference.

+For applications using multiple AD7650s, it is more effective to buffer the reference voltage with a low-noise, very stable op amp such as the AD8031.